OpenHospitalityNetwork/openHospitality.network/README.md

 ## What exactly would change?

 1. *from* a few **platforms** without clear identity, competing with each other for users *to* the **bigger diversity of platforms with their own specific identity developed.
 Shared access to wide base of hosts** would relieve the burden on platforms to fulfill all needs and they would not fear of missing out since other needs would be covered by other platforms.
-One could then imagine platforms in other languages than English or dedicated to certain life choices (think of ecology or veganism) or other preferences (like women only)
+One could then imagine platforms in other languages than English or dedicated to certain life choices (think of ecology or veganism)
    - easy deployment of new instance
    - self-hosting and managed-hosting options for communities